-We recorded a tax provision of \$0.3 million and \$0.6 million for the first quarter of 2003 and 2002 respectively.
-The provision for the first quarter of 2003 was substantially comprised of taxes payable by our foreign subsidiaries with only alternative minimum tax provided on anticipated U.S taxable profits.
-Regular federal income taxes resulting from anticipated U.S. profits have been offset by the utilization of deductions from acquisition-related temporary differences and net operating loss carry-forwards; the tax benefit of these items is reflected in a net reduction in the valuation allowance.
+We recorded a tax provision of \$0.3 million in each of the first two quarters of 2003 and \$0.6 million and \$0.5 million for the first and second quarters of 2002, respectively.
+The provision for the first and second quarters of 2003 was substantially comprised of taxes payable by our foreign subsidiaries with only alternative minimum tax provided on anticipated U.S taxable profits.
+Regular federal income taxes resulting from anticipated U.S. profits have been offset by the utilization of deductions from acquisition-related temporary differences and net operating loss carry-forwards; the tax benefit of these items is reflected in a net reduction in the deferred tax asset valuation allowance.
 However, due to the remaining level of deferred tax assets and the level of related historical taxable income, we have determined that the uncertainty regarding the realization of these assets is sufficient to warrant the continued establishment of a valuation allowance against our deferred tax assets.

-The provision for the first quarter of 2002 was generally comprised of taxes payable by the Company's foreign subsidiaries with no tax benefit provided on the losses before income taxes in the U.S.
+The provision for the first and second quarters of 2002 was generally comprised of taxes payable by the Company's foreign subsidiaries with no tax benefit provided on the losses before income taxes in the U.S.